Jauchzet dem Herrn, alle Welt (Mendelssohn)

 Jauchzet dem Herrn, alle Welt ("Exult in the Lord, entire world" or "Shout to the Lord"), WoO.
 28, is an anthem for choir a cappella, a setting of Psalm 100 in German composed by Felix Mendelssohn in 1844.
 It was published in 1855 after the composer's death.
 It is the most popular setting of Psalm 100 by Mendelssohn, who also wrote a four-part motet in Latin, "Jubilate Deo", as part of Three Motets, Op.
 69, in 1847 for use in the Church of England, which adds a doxology to the psalm text.
 He set the psalm again, but with paraphrased text by Ambrosius Lobwasser, "Ihr Völker auf der Erde all" (You peoples of the Earth), as part of Sieben Psalmen, harmonising melodies from the Genevan Psalter.

 History

 Mendelssohn was ready to set music for different denominations.
 He had received an invitation to set three psalms for the new reformed Jewish Hamburg Temple, Psalm 24, Psalm 84 and Psalm 100, but only correspondence has survived, including disputes about the text and the scoring, and no music.
 The setting of Psalm 100 in Martin Luther's translation was probably intended for the Berlin Cathedral.
-Friedrich Wilhelm IV of Prussia had appointed Mendelssohn as director of church music in Berlin where he had to promote a new liturgy.
+Frederick William IV of Prussia had appointed Mendelssohn as director of church music in Berlin where he had to promote a new liturgy.
 He completed the setting on 1 January 1844.
 It was published posthumously in 1855.